 KI#3 scope is to enable IMS services.

-If 5GS level credentials are not available in the UE, then the UE likely got no IMS level credentials either.
+If 5GS level credentials are not available in the UE, then the UE might not have any IMS level credentials either.

 Question: Can provisioning of IMS level credentials be regarded as in scope of KI#4, and if yes, what additional mechanisms are required to support the envisioned scenarios of IMS deployments?